Vegan S’mores Cookies

 - Meanwhile, scoop the rest of the s’mores cookie dough into 8 balls and repeat the baking process.

 - To correctly measure flour, spoon the flour into the measuring cup and level off any excess with a flat object (like the back of a knife).
 Do not scoop or pack flour into the measuring cup.
+I recommend measuring flour with a food scale which would be 180g for this recipe.

 - For perfectly baked cookies, read my tips section in the blog post.